My name is Alisa and I need a kidney.

-Living with Kidney Disease hasn’t been easy.
+I was diagnosed with Polycystic Kidney Disease when my father had me tested while a teenager.
+This disease is hereditary from his family.
+The disease progresses with age so when I turned 50, it was downhill from there!
+Living with kidney disease hasn’t been easy.
 I chose the less invasive peritoneal dialysis which I do every night while I sleep.
 My morning routine has become a ritual of finishing dialysis, showering, that cup of coffee to wake me up and then head to my desk to start working.
 Thank God for “work-at-home.”
-There are the doctor appointments, medications, etc. I’m blessed that I don’t suffer from any other conditions like diabetes or high blood pressure.
-Although I’ve been sick off and on for the last few months.
-More meds of which one made me sicker so had to add it to my allergy list.
-More appointments and tests.
-Now my creatinine is increasing which means a change to my dialysis regimen.
+There are doctor appointments, medications, etc. My blood pressure has plummeted which landed me in the hospital for 10 days.
+Still no cause for the low blood pressure.
+So another medication to raise it has been added to my regimen of daily pills.
 Some days I feel great and then there are those days when I can barely do anything.
 I still work full-time so I constantly push myself to keep going because giving up is not an option.

-A transplant would essentially restore my health and give me back the freedom that I miss and I pray help me live longer than I would without one.
+A kidney transplant would essentially restore my health and give me back the freedom that I miss and I pray help me live longer than I would without one.
+I know it comes with a whole new regimen of anti-rejection medications and more appointments but it beats having to depend on a machine to stay alive (literally).
 I will always have to take a medication, I can live with that.
-I am grateful for the dialysis machine but the thought of needing this machine to live is not what I want for my future

 Full Name: Alisa L Griffin